jhidding/micrograd-julia/README.md

     Value(value, operator, children, zero(T), nothing)
 ```

 Now we add methods to perform addition and multiplication on `Value`s.
+These implementations make sure that sum-nodes are joined into larger sum-nodes, likewise with product-nodes.

 ``` {.julia #value}
 function Base.:+(a :: Value{T}, b :: Value{T}) where T